Showing Collections: 271 - 300 of 3584

 Dates: 1966, 1983-1987

-Overview Consists of a large scrapbook and annual reports for a conservative congregation re-organized by Rabbi Treiger in 1947 and led by him for at least the five following years.
+Overview Collection consists of a large scrapbook and annual reports for a conservative congregation re-organized by Rabbi Treiger in 1947, and led by him for at least the five following years.

 Identifier: AR 4029 / MF 583